cnrsbtogll/MathMonster/replit.md

 ## Overview

-This is a terminal-based educational math game designed for Turkish-speaking children.
-The game presents progressive difficulty math problems and tracks the player's score while providing an engaging, emoji-rich interface.
+This is a web-based educational math game designed for Turkish-speaking children.
+Originally a terminal application, it has been converted to a modern web interface using Flask.
+The game presents progressive difficulty math problems with time limits, tracks the player's score, and provides an engaging experience with sound effects, animations, and the Math Monster character.

 ## User Preferences